Greatest Hurts: The Best of Jann Arden

 Greatest Hurts: The Best of Jann Arden is a 2001 greatest hits album by Jann Arden.

-In addition to Arden's best-known hits, the album also includes two new songs ("Thing For You" and "Never Mind"), two songs that Arden recorded for compilation albums ("You Don't Know Me", from the soundtrack to My Best Friend's Wedding, and "If It Be Your Will", from the Leonard Cohen tribute Tower of Song), an alternate version of "Sleepless" and a live version of Arden's most famous song, "Insensitive".
+In addition to Arden's best-known hits, the album also includes two new songs ("Thing For You" and "Never Mind"), two songs that Arden recorded for compilation albums ("You Don't Know Me", from the soundtrack to My Best Friend's Wedding, and "If It Be Your Will", from the Leonard Cohen tribute Tower of Song: The Songs of Leonard Cohen), an alternate version of "Sleepless" and a live version of Arden's most famous song, "Insensitive".

 Track listing

 All songs written by Jann Arden, except where noted.